kjrstory/starter-hugo-academic/content/en/post/spack_update_package_su2/index.md

  - coolprop
  - mutationpp

 Among these packages, meson and ninja are already available for installation using Spack.
-However, codipack, medipack, opdilib, MEL, coolprop, and mutationpp are not currently registered in Spack and need to be added.
+However, codipack, medipack, opdilib, MEL, and coolprop are not currently registered in Spack and need to be added.
 While mutationpp is registered in Spack, there have been some errors when applying it, so it has been incorporated as a submodule instead.

 ## 5-2.
 Testing with actual analysis problems

 As mentioned in section 4, the determination of test success was based solely on the build log, without actually conducting tests using SU2.
-While there has been experience using SU2 for various analyses, it does not necessarily cover all the options and configurations specifically tailored for Spack.
+While there has been experience using SU2 for various simulations, it does not necessarily cover all the options and configurations specifically tailored for Spack.

-To prepare for this, specific analysis files corresponding to each variant are required, making it not easily prepared.
-For example, AD(reverse) support is used only for specific analyses, so it is necessary to prepare and run an analysis problem using it to confirm if the installation has been properly completed.
+To prepare for this, specific simulation files corresponding to each variant are required, making it not easily prepared.
+For example, AD(reverse) support is used only for specific simulation, so it is necessary to prepare and run an simulation using it to confirm if the installation has been properly completed.

 ## 5-3.
 Setting environment variables during runtime